 - Approved alternative capstone

-Most students take UNIV 4600W Capstone Course to meet their capstone requirement.
-This course provides an intellectual space in which you can integrate what you have learned during your academic journey.
+UNIV 4600W Capstone Course provides an intellectual space in which you can integrate what you have learned during your academic journey.
 The primary vessel for this integration are a statement of achievements, which is a reflection on your individualized major, and a capstone essay in which you explore a problem or question central to your major.
-There will be opportunities for reflection on what you have achieved in the individualized major, as well, and practice of skills, like making presentations and building professional networks, which will facilitate your transition to post-collegiate life.
+There are opportunities for reflection on what you have achieved in the individualized major, as well, and practice of skills, like making presentations, which will facilitate your transition to post-collegiate life.

-Some students elect to do a thesis project instead of the Capstone Course.
-This project is most often a lengthy written study, but other forms are also possible, such as a photo essay, a piece of fiction, or a collection of poetry.
+A thesis project is most often a lengthy written study, but other forms are also possible, such as a photo essay, a piece of fiction, or a collection of poetry.
 Your thesis should develop new knowledge or practice, involve significant background research, require sustained attention in the implementation of the project, and result in a piece of written work that documents the learning process.

 - An honors thesis in the Individualized Major must consist of at least six credits, typically completed over the course of two (sometimes three) semesters.